Wondering about gluten sensitivity vs. celiac disease? Let’s get the facts straight!

 Gluten Sensitivity vs. Celiac Disease

-The HuffPost, in 2012, interviewed Alessio Fasano, M.D., medical director of the University of Maryland Center for Celiac Research, to understand the difference between gluten sensitivity and celiac disease.
+The HuffPost interviewed Alessio Fasano, M.D., medical director of the University of Maryland Center for Celiac Research, to understand the difference between gluten sensitivity and celiac disease.
 He suggests looking at gluten ingestion on a spectrum at the end of which is celiac disease.
-Celiac disease causes damage to the lining of the intestine and malabsorption of nutrients.
+Celiac disease causes damage to the lining of the small intestine and malabsorption of nutrients.
 At the other end of the spectrum, we find the lucky people who consume gluten without experiencing any discomfort.
 In the middle, there are people who are sensitive to gluten.

 Is Gluten Sensitivity the Same as Gluten Intolerance?